God in Mormonism: Community of Christ

-The Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter Day Saints, affirms the doctrine of the trinity.
-The trinity is described in Community of Christ as a "living God who meets us in the testimony of Israel, is revealed in Jesus Christ, and moves through all creation as the Holy Spirit...[a] community of three persons."
+The Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter-day Saints, affirms the doctrine of the Trinity.
+The Trinity is described in Community of Christ literature as a "living God who meets us in the testimony of Israel, is revealed in Jesus Christ, and moves through all creation as the Holy Spirit...[a] community of three persons."
 This belief is inconsistent with the earliest versions of the text of the Book of Mormon and the First Vision accounts.

-Mormon fundamentalism

-Mormon fundamentalists seek to retain Mormon theology and practice as it existed in the late 19th century.
-As such, the faith accepts the Adam–God doctrine, which identifies God the Father with Adam.
-Within Mormon fundamentalism, Jehovah and Jesus are considered distinct and separate beings.

 Plurality of gods

-Latter Day Saints believe in an eternal cycle where God's children live in His presence, continue as families, become gods, create worlds, and have spirit children over which they will govern.
+Latter Day Saints believe God's children have the potential to live in his presence, continue as families, become gods, create worlds, and have spirit children over which they will govern.
 This is commonly called exaltation within the LDS Church.
-Leaders have taught that God was once a mortal human with his own God, and that humans are "gods in embryo".
-Though Mormonism proclaims the existence of many gods, it does not advocate for their worship besides Earth's one.
+Leaders have also taught that humans are "gods in embryo".
+Although Mormonism proclaims the existence of many gods, it does not advocate for the worship of any besides Earth's God.
+Some leaders have taught that God was once a mortal human with his own God.
 Church founder Joseph Smith taught in his famous King Follett discourse that God was the son of a Father, suggesting a cycle of gods that continues for eternity.
 Other more modern leaders and church publications have taught similar things.

+Several scholars have argued the LDS Church can be described as henotheist, in worshiping only one deity while admitting the existence of other deities.
+However, this position is somewhat controversial and not entirely accepted by scholars or members of the LDS faith.